 If you are preparing on your own, you can start with 9th and 10th class maths topics.
 For the first two months, you should just concentrate on building the foundation.
 Once that is done, you can move on to more advanced/difficult questions from each topic.

-The secret to crack CAT in 6 months is to master the art of time management.
+The secret to cracking CAT in 6 months is to master the art of time management.
 Quality over Quantity is always stressed for CAT preparation.
 So, you need not have to put 6 -7 hours for preparation but rather measure them in actionable goals.
 Assign a fixed time that is suitable for your routine and stick to it.
 Preparing a timetable that revolves around the same time is the best way.

 Keep yourself updated with the happenings around the world.
 Apart from enhancing your vocabulary and general awareness, you will also gain different perspectives on an issue.
-It should also be known that most of the GD topics are taken from the recent events.
+It should also be known that most of the GD topics are taken from recent events.

 Go for the tricks:

-Keep testing yourself regularly by giving several tests.
+Keep testing yourself regularly by giving several CAT mock tests.
 Make it a point to give at least one sectional test every month for the topics that you have prepared.
 This shall help you to quantify your preparation.
 Also, always try to give timed tests to get acquainted with the timing of the actual CAT exam.

 Analyse your performance: